kyma-project/community/concepts/infrastructure-reconciliation/README.md

 To provide an environment, where certain Operators are not able to leverage the cluster access, it is required to open up a possibility for the constrained kubeconfigs to be created.
 This ensures that Operators can work only with the resources they require access to and security-wise, potential malicious parties won't be able to use kubeconfigs issued for the Operators to execute cluster-wide attacks.

-The solution is to introduce yet another operator which would be designed around creating Roles, RoleBindings and ServiceAccounts in the Kubernetes cluster.
-Those resources can be used to issue limited kubeconfigs, which will be rotated in a time-based manner.
-Creation of those resources in Kyma Runtimes will be done using the master kubeconfigs coming from the Gardener, which will not be stored anywhere in the Control Plane.
+The solution is to introduce a possibility in the Cluster Managers to issue limited kubeconfigs, which will be rotated in a time-based manner.
+Creation of those resources in Kyma Runtimes will be done using the master kubeconfigs coming from the Gardener (or Vault for BYOC), which will not be stored anywhere in the Control Plane.

 ### Dependency management